GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
+> ### There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
 >
-> ~ *Daniel T. Barry*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts